arrow-left

 References

 Color Blindness.
-National Eye Institute, 2019.
+National Eye Institute, 2019.arrow-up-right

 Dyslexia Friendly Style Guide.
-British Dyslexia Association.
+British Dyslexia Association.arrow-up-right

 Select fonts carefully